 I’ve tried several chicken restaurants over the past couple of months and it seems like they all use the same style bun.
 They all vary a bit, but you can usually count on them being really buttery.

 I appreciate the batter at Buttermilk Fried Chicken, it’s crispy and not too heavy.
+A lot of restaurants do fry mix bulk orders which means there is plenty to go around and the burgers aren’t shy with the batter covering the chicken – just how I like it.
 It seems like a lot of places use a really thick batter and pack on the sauce, where I found the chicken in the Southern Samurai to be a little lighter.
 The flavor combination of chili oil, mint, and pickled vegetable balanced so nicely against the chilis and soy mayo.
 It’s almost as if they took inspiration from Vietnamese sandwiches and applied it to the Southern Samurai.

 I really like Buttermilk Fried Chicken’s approach to saucing the Southern Samurai.
 Unlike a lot of places, they chose to keep the thick and heavy stuff off of this sandwich and opted for things that balanced flavors nicely.
 I couldn’t distinctly identify the soy mayo from the rest of the sandwich, which I consider a good thing; The chicken itself stands out quite nicely.